 - Business Formation: Businesses must register their name and entity type (partnership, corporation, LLC, etc.) before transacting business.
 For information on business entity types recognized in Idaho, visit the Legal Structure section of this website.

-- Notaries: registration
+- Notaries: forms and fees

 - Trademarks: Visit the FAQs section of this website.

 - UCC/Liens: The Uniform Commercial Code enables a creditor to perfect a security interest in a business, equipment, property or other assets owned by another party (debtor).

 Idaho Industrial Commission

 The Industrial Commission is the state agency responsible for:

 - Regulating workers’ compensation activities in Idaho, including licensing insurance companies that issue workers’ compensation policies.